 - If it's a question of which is the most famous hanami in history, then the answer is probably the "Daigo no Hanami" held at the behest of Lord Hideyoshi Toyomi.
 In the 1598, Lord Hideyoshi had 700 sakura trees planted in the grounds of Daigo-ji Temple in Kyoto, and held a grand feast which was attended by some 1300 guests.

 - 1200 years of

-- Hanami came to be loved by the common people and not just members of the royalty and nobility, but it was most usual to admire a single sakura tree planted within the precincts of a shrine or temple, or within the gardens of a feudal lord.
+- Hanami came to be loved by the common people and not just members of the royalty and nobility, but it was a sign to let people know when to plant rice, and people generally admired a single sakura tree planted in the precincts of a shrine or temple, or within the gardens of a feudal lord.

 - In the Edo period however, hanami as enjoyed by ordinary people underwent significant change.
 The people from Edo found a refreshing aspect in the scattering of the sakura, and likened to their own local character such attributes as the unpredictability of when they would bloom.
 In particular, Edoites saw the very image of their own temperament in the somei-yoshino, a variety cultivated towards the end of the Edo period which would come into bloom all at once, only to scatter just as suddenly.
 They would try to predict when the trees were going to bloom, and in groups of friends flock to popular sakura spots, armed for the occasion with snacks and sake.

 - As you will already know, this hanami style has been passed on to the people of today.
 Hanami spots increased in number when a variety of sakura trees were planted after the Meiji Restoration.
 Each sakura is beautiful in its own way.
 These days people have fun deciding on which hanami spot to go to with their family and friends.

 Atami Station [Atami Castle Sakura Matsuri (Atami Castle)]